-Lodha Group Launches Its 37-Storey Grand Landmark Lodha Solitaire in South Mumbai | www.lokmattimes.com
+Lodha Group launches its 37-Storey Grand Landmark Lodha Solitaire in South Mumbai | www.lokmattimes.com

-New Delhi (India), March 13: Lodha Group launches its exclusive standalone development Lodha Solitaire at Mahalaxmi, South Mumbai.
-This ...
+Lodha Group launches its exclusive standalone development Lodha Solitaire at Mahalaxmi, South Mumbai.
+This newly-launched development in the heart of South Mumbai is a spectacular 37-storey landmark with 3/4-bed residences with grand decks of around 6 to 8 ft world-class architecture, and all modern amenities.
+The entire project is set over 1.6 acres, and the homes are East-West facing, offering stunning views of the botanical gardens of Rani Baug, Mahalaxmi Racecourse, and the Arabian Sea on both sides.
+The lavish three beds (1163 sq ft and 1206 sq ft) and 4 beds (1641 sq ft and 1797 sq ft) are available, starting Rs 5.65 cr ++ for a 3 bed and 7.66 cr++ for 4 bhk.
+Individuals can also opt for its special payment plan: 25 per cent on booking, 25 per cent on March 2024, and 50 per cent on OC which is only applicable till 19th March 2023.

-New Delhi (India), March 13: Lodha Group launches its exclusive standalone development Lodha Solitaire at Mahalaxmi, South Mumbai.
+Lodha Group launches its exclusive standalone development Lodha Solitaire at Mahalaxmi, South Mumbai.
 This newly-launched development in the heart of South Mumbai is a spectacular 37-storey landmark with 3/4-bed residences with grand decks of around 6 to 8 ft world-class architecture, and all modern amenities.
 The entire project is set over 1.6 acres, and the homes are East-West facing, offering stunning views of the botanical gardens of Rani Baug, Mahalaxmi Racecourse, and the Arabian Sea on both sides.
 The lavish three beds (1163 sq ft and 1206 sq ft) and 4 beds (1641 sq ft and 1797 sq ft) are available, starting Rs 5.65 cr ++ for a 3 bed and 7.66 cr++ for 4 bhk.
-Individuals can also opt for its special payment plan: 25% on booking, 25% on March 2024, and 50% on OC which is only applicable till 19th March 2023.
+Individuals can also opt for its special payment plan: 25 per cent on booking, 25 per cent on March 2024, and 50 per cent on OC which is only applicable till 19th March 2023.

 Today, Lodha is one of most prominent real estate developer.
 The company has recorded sales of over 50,000+ crore in the last 7 years.
 They have delivered an area of 8.5 crore sq. ft. and have 40 ongoing projects and 30 planned projects.
 Their dedicated team of 3,000 associates, works relentlessly to create developments of exceptional quality and is committed to delivering the world's finest homes, offices, and retail spaces.
 Their ability to deliver scale, innovative design, superior execution, differentiated branding and marketing, coupled with their efficient and enthusiastic on-ground sales staff, all come together to create the best value for their customers across residential, retail, and office spaces - winning their trust and appreciation time after time.